 Credit to: The Blue Diamond Gallery.

 Who does data belong to?
+As data becomes an even bigger part of society, it’s a very important question to ask.
+A lot of businesses collect their own data then go to someone like JustUnderstandingData, a data engineering consultancy, to help them utilize it.
+Other companies buy data from web scrapers that collect as much data as possible.
+And some, unfortunately, access data in morally questionable ways.
+At an individual level, a lot of consumers don’t know how to restrict what data gets shared with third parties whereas others take their privacy very seriously.
 Would it be possible for all of us to receive monetary compensation for what we put on the internet?
 These questions lead to additional questions regarding the latest tendencies in data mining and management related to Universal Basic Income (UBI).

 Porter notes that 1.4 billion people use Facebook on a daily basis.
 He opines in amazement that we are not paid for any of the data we share.
 Interestingly, if people were paid for their data, Porter argues that the quality of the data would increase because it would no longer be free.
 If the switch to data-for-pay were to take place, he claims there would be difficulties putting systems in place in order to put a value on information.
 This could challenge the dominance of Google, Amazon, Apple, and other information giants.